A Legend of Ethshar

 As for Ithanalin's Collection, I did write it eventually, but retitled it Ithanalin's Restoration.
 It's the eighth novel in the Ethshar series, and was published in the fall of 2002.

 After Ithanalin's Restoration Tor was not happy with sales on the series, so I switched to continuing it as online serials, which were then published by Wildside Press.
+After a few years I decided the serials weren't worth the trouble, so now everything goes straight to Wildside.

 - Night of Madness is copyright 2000 by Lawrence Watt Evans.